 - Preheat oven to 325 degrees.
 Prepare cookie sheets by lining with parchment paper or a silicone mat.

 - In a medium bowl, beat almond paste, sugar, salt, extract and almond oil.
 Whisk egg whites until foamy then add to almond mixture.

 - Scoop the dough by heaping teaspoonfuls onto prepared cookie sheets.
-Space about 2" apart as they do tend to spread.
-Sprinkle with confectioner's sugar then press down just slightly.
+Space about 2 inches apart as they do tend to spread.
+Sprinkle with powdered sugar then press down just slightly.

 - Bake for 20 minutes or until slightly browned around edges.
 Watch carefully as they tend to brown up fast once they get to that stage.